Failure of stimulated skeletal muscle mainly contributed by passive force: An in vivo rabbit model

 Abstract

-Objective.
-To evaluate the role of active and passive muscle forces in the failure mechanism of stimulated muscle.
-Design.
-An in vivo rabbit model.
-Background.
-Eccentric contractions can result in a greater incidence of muscle injury.
-However, the relative role of the active and passive muscle force in the failure mechanism of the activated muscle is not well elucidated.
-Methods.
-After anaesthesia, New Zealand white rabbits were fixed in a frame on a materials testing machine.
-The triceps surae muscle-tendon units were passively stretched to rupture with our without continuous nerve stimulation.
-The force and muscle length were simultaneously recorded.
-Active muscle force, passive muscle force, and ratio of the active to passive muscle were calculated and depicted against strain.
-Results.
-The results showed that the mean maximal passive force of triceps surae muscle was 293.1 N at a strain of 38%.
-The mean peak active muscle force was 21.5 N at a strain of 21%.
-The ratio of active to passive muscle force reached its peak first, followed by the active muscle force, and then the passive muscle force.
-The ratio of active to passive muscle force at the peak total force was only 3.3%.
-Conclusions.
-The stimulated muscle can exert its maximal response at extreme physiological extension.
-Injury of the stimulated muscle is caused mainly by passive muscle force.
+This paper evaluates the role of active and passive muscle forces in the failure mechanism of stimulated muscle.
+An in vivo rabbit is used as a model.
+The triceps surae muscle-tendon units of the model are passively stretched to rupture with or without continuous nerve stimulation.
+Active muscle force, passive muscle force, and ratio of the active to passive muscle are calculated and depicted against strain.
+Results show that the mean maximal passive force of triceps surae muscle is 293.1 n at a strain of 38%.
+The mean peak active muscle force is 21.5 N at a strain of 21%.
+The ratio of active to passive muscle force reached its peak first followed by the active muscle force, and then the passive muscle force.
+The ratio of active to passive muscle force at the peak total force is only 3.3%.

 Original languageEnglish